 Cars driving by eventually sent the bird flying down to the entrance road ground where it actually sat out in the open for a minute.
 My camera was soaked by then and photos were all pretty blurry.
 But so cool!!!
 Life bird!!

 Jeff, who had been the other early birder at the scene, never saw the bird.
 He had taken off down the spit and no one had his phone number to reach him.

 In other news, there is snow on Mount Hoood!
-Chris and I took the dogs up to Timberline on Tuesday and it was beautiful out.
+My friend and I took the dogs up to Timberline on Tuesday and it was beautiful out.